Skip to Main Content

 Non-Manufacturing Survey

-Fifth District non-manufacturing activity slowed in February, according to the most recent survey by the Federal Reserve Bank of Richmond.
-In February, the revenues index decreased to −8 from −3 and the demand index decreased to −3 from 2.
+Fifth District non-manufacturing activity improved in March, according to the most recent survey by the Federal Reserve Bank of Richmond.
+In March, the revenues index rose to 9 from −8 and the demand index improved to 21 from −3.
 Meanwhile, expectations were strong: the indexes for future revenues and demand remained firmly in positive territory.

-The local business conditions index fell slightly to −10 in February from −6 in January.
-Meanwhile, the future local business conditions index increased to 16.
+The local business conditions index rose to 2 in March from −10 in February.
+Meanwhile, the future local business conditions index decreased to 9.

-The current employment index decreased to 0 in February from 5 in January, and the forward-looking employment index decreased to 15 from 20.
-The wages index inched down to 17 from 20 and firms continued to expect to increase wages over the next six months.
+The current employment index increased to 9 in March from 0 in February, and the forward-looking employment index rose to 22 from 15.
+The wages index inched up to 19 from 17 and firms continued to expect to increase wages over the next six months.

-The average growth rate of prices paid increased notably in February, while average growth in prices received ticked up slightly.
-Firms expected growth in prices paid to decrease and growth in price received to remain steady over the next 12 months.
+The average growth rates of prices paid and prices received decreased somewhat in March.
+Firms expected growth in prices paid to decrease and growth in prices received to remain steady over the next 12 months.

 *The non-manufacturing survey, formerly called the service sector survey, was renamed to better reflect its updated scope and objectives.